mib200/vue-gtm/README.md

 This injects the tag manager script in the page, except when `enabled` is set to `false`.
 In that case it will be injected when calling `this.$gtm.enable(true)` for the first time.

+Remember to enable the History Change Trigger for router changes to be sent through GTM.

 # Documentation

 Once the configuration is completed, you can access vue gtm instance in your components like that :